Hours: 10 a.m. - 4 p.m., Admission: $12 Adults, $7 Child.

 The Blank Park Zoo would like to invite teachers to teacher workshops to be held at various locations and dates throughout the year.
 Participating teachers will be eligible for a FREE zoo program.

-License renewal or college credit will be made available.
-All workshop activities are aligned to the Iowa Core for science, with connections to literacy, math, and social studies.
+License renewal will be made available.
+All workshop activities are aligned with the Next Generation Science Standards and the Iowa Core for science, with connections to literacy, math, and social studies.

 Programs in your classroom

 Call the Education Department at (515) 974-2557 or (515) 974-2546 to reserve a date.